Monica Niculescu

 Monica Niculescu (born 25 September 1987) is a Romanian professional tennis player.
-She has been ranked by the Women's Tennis Association as high as 28 in singles and 11 in doubles.
-Niculescu has won several titles: three singles and ten doubles titles on the WTA Tour, one singles and one doubles title at WTA 125 tournaments, as well as 19 singles and 22 doubles titles on the ITF Women's Circuit.
+She has been ranked by the WTA as high as No. 28 in singles and No. 11 in doubles.
+She has won three singles and 10 doubles titles on the WTA Tour, one singles and three doubles titles on the WTA Challenger Tour, as well as 19 singles and 22 doubles titles on the ITF Women's Circuit.

-She has ranked within the top 30 for several years in singles.
+She was ranked within the top 30 for several years in singles.
 Niculescu entered the Grand Slam doubles final at Wimbledon 2017 tournament, together with Chan Hao-ching.
 She reached the quarterfinals in doubles in all Grand Slam championships.
-In WTA 1000 tournaments, she got into three finals (doubles), six semifinals (5 in doubles), and 12 quarterfinals (11 in doubles).
+In WTA 1000 tournaments, she got into three finals (doubles), six semifinals (five in doubles), and 12 quarterfinals (11 in doubles).
 In singles, her best Grand Slam performance is reaching round four, which she did at the 2011 US Open and 2015 Wimbledon Championships.

 Early life

-Niculescu was born in Slatina but moved to Bucharest when she was four.
-Her mother, Cristiana Silvia, is a pharmaceutical sales representative, while her father Mihai Niculescu is an engineer.
-She has an older sister, Gabriela, who was also a professional tennis player.
+Niculescu was born in Slatina but moved to Bucharest when she was age four.
+Her mother Cristiana Silvia is a pharmaceutical sales representative, and her father Mihai Niculescu is an engineer.
+She has an older sister, Gabriela, who has also been a professional tennis player.

 Junior career

-Before reaching the age of 18, Niculescu had won 11 singles finals in the ITF Junior Circuit, losing only one set:
+Before age 18, Niculescu had won 11 singles finals in the ITF Junior Circuit, losing only one set: